 It has also been hypothesized that combined hydralazine and nitrate therapy enhances nitric oxide bioavailability since nitrates serve as nitric oxide donors and hydralazine is an antioxidant that reduces consumption of nitric oxide [1-3].
 It has been postulated that this protective mechanism can be recruited even in the presence of neurohormonal blockade (eg, use of angiotensin converting enzyme inhibitors).

 Indications — For select patients with heart failure with reduced ejection fraction (HFrEF), we recommend hydralazine plus oral nitrate as a component of therapy.
 Our recommendations are similar to major society guidelines (figure 1) and are based on the clinical trial evidence discussed below.
-The strength of the evidence for benefit is somewhat stronger in blacks than in other groups, as reflected in our recommendations.
+The strength of the evidence for benefit is somewhat stronger in black patients than in other patient groups, as reflected in our recommendations.
 (See 'Major society guidelines and regulations' below and 'Evidence of benefit' below.)

 - Cole RT, Kalogeropoulos AP, Georgiopoulou VV, et al. Hydralazine and isosorbide dinitrate in heart failure: historical perspective, mechanisms, and future directions.
 Circulation 2011; 123:2414.

 - Taylor AL, Ziesche S, Yancy C, et al. Combination of isosorbide dinitrate and hydralazine in blacks with heart failure.
 N Engl J Med 2004; 351:2049.